 Permanent employees, self-employed & directors of limited companies

-When you are a permanent employee, you will work a set number of hours and are paid for your work each week or month.
-As part of your permanent employment, you will also have certain responsibilities and be expected to complete certain tasks.
-An employee will also be entitled to sick pay and an annual allowance for holidays.
+You will work a set number of hours as a permanent employee.
+In return, you are paid for your work each week or month.
+As part of your permanent employment, you will also have specific responsibilities and be expected to complete certain tasks.
+Employees will also be entitled to sick pay and an annual holiday allowance.

-Section 1 –limited company contracting -initial considerations
+Section 1 -guide to contracting -initial considerations

-Incorporation of your limited company
+Incorporation of your contracting ltd company